GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

   <configuration>
     <!-- your config -->
     <extraFilesDirectories>
       <extraFilesDirectory>${project.build.directory}/dependencies</extraFilesDirectory>
     </extraFilesDirectories>
   </configuration>
 </plugin>
 ```

-Then when you run `mvn package appengine:deploy` the dependencies are copied and included as part of the deployment
+Then when you run `mvn package appengine:deploy` the dependencies are copied and included as part of the deployment.

 Since the default entrypoint assumes a fat jar, you must define a custom entrypoint to run this application.
 In this
 example we might have an `app.yaml` that looks like: